Scroll

 What does it do?

 Freightways operates a range of nationwide express delivery operations in New Zealand with brands including NZ Couriers, Post Haste and Big Chill, as well as Allied Express in Australia.
-The company has also developed ancillary business on both sides of the Tasman encompassing document storage, data services, secure destruction, and waste renewal.
+The company has also developed ancillary businesses on both sides of the Tasman, encompassing document storage, data services, secure destruction and waste renewal.

 Why do we own it?